 In at least one study(1) it has been found that the incidence of diseases of the bones and organs of movement is high for males who are occupied in mining.
-Whether or not the very high incidence for males in Yellowknife is solely attributable to the fact of mining rather than partly due to an aspect on the mining process, such as the specific air pollution being considered, cannot be deduced from the data at hand.
-It may be noted, however, that while the incidence for males is very high in Yellowknife compared with the data for England and Wales (Table III) that for Yellowknife females is comparatively low.
+Whether or not the very high incidence for males in Yellowknife is solely attributable to the fact of mining rather than partly due to attributable to the fact of mining rather than partly due to an aspect on the mining process, such as the specific air pollution being considered, cannot be deduced from the data at hand.
+It may be noted, however, that while the incidence for males is very high in Yellowknife compared with the data for England and Wales (Table III) that for Yellowknife fe-males is comparatively low.